Apply to Be a TNR Web Intern!

 Political journalism experience is preferred, but not imperative; some familiarity with HTML is helpful, but not crucial; and fluency in search techniques like LexisNexis is mandatory.
 A full-time commitment is preferred.

-Applications for our summer internship (May/June through August/Septemeber) are currently being accepted on a rolling basis and will be until some time in April.
-To apply for the Web internship program, please e-mail a cover letter and résumé to Seyward Darby and Barron YoungSmith.
+Applications for our fall internship (August/September through December/January) will be accepted until Friday, August 5.
+To apply for the Web internship program, please e-mail a cover letter and résumé to Seyward Darby and Jesse Zwick.